How to Apply

 NWAIS understands that simplicity within the dues structure is important.
 We assess a flat fee for membership, based on affiliation category, while charging a percentage of the school's operating expense.

-- Accredited and Candidate Member Schools are assessed a base fee of $3000 plus .14% of their annual operating budget.
+- Accredited and Candidate Member Schools are assessed a base fee of $3000 or .0014% of their annual operating budget.

 - Subscriber Schools are assessed a flat fee of $2,000

-- Submission of the NWAIS Annual Report included as part of the annual NAIS DASL survey, which illustrates the school’s commitment to on-going school improvement, by October 26th of each year (Affiliate Schools are exempt).
+- Submission of the NWAIS Annual Report, which illustrates the school’s commitment to on-going school improvement, by October 1st of each year (Affiliate Schools are exempt).

 - All Accredited and Candidate Member schools are required to be represented at the Fall and Spring Heads Meetings.